Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Takes up space; not apartment-friendly
+• Takes up space and is not apartment-friendly

 Original Lancaster Leather 3-Cushion Sofa